joemarney/unit-2-project-beatsync/README.md

 I found some aspects of this project challenging such as creating virtual fields within schemas and linking them to other models.
 I spent a long time reading through Mongoose documentation trying to work it out.
 I did have to ask for help from my instructors but after talking it through with them I do have a better understanding of how it works and where .populate() is needed and what it does.
 Another part I found difficult was creating the seed for filling my database for testing purposes.
 I realised that moving my file uploads to a third party(Cloudinary) it meant that my profile page would break because it couldn't recognise a file path for the avatar.
 This issue still remains in the code.
+Deploying the app online had its hurdles too.
+Netlify would not load the page as it was not communicating with MongoDB.
+I kept getting timeout errors after changing little pieces of my code to see if it was that.
+In the end I had to change the network access to allow from any IP address on MongoDB.
+After that it worked perfectly.
+If my database held important information obviously you couldn't do this and you would need to find another way round it.

 ## Wins